 The complexities of a basement extension mean it can be labour intensive, so we recommend hiring the right people to keep costs under control and help you plan; see our fees here.

-Basement conversions in London are increasing in popularity, mainly because it is becoming so short in buildable space.
+Basement conversions and extensions in London are increasing in popularity, mainly because the area is short of buildable space.
 Expanding the floor footprint of the property is critical for creating more space in a growing family home.
-From a developer’s perspective, increasing the size of the property is a great way to add substantial value and make a considerable return on investment.
+From a developer’s perspective, increasing the size of the property with a basement conversion is a great way to add substantial value and make a considerable return on investment.

 We usually see these types of rooms used in basement conversions: